 Statistical Fluctuations and Elements of Physical Kinetics

 Explore and explain key ideas of physical kinetics, for systems both at equilibrium and then driven out of equilibrium by a variety of factors.
-Derive the very important relation (FDT) between fluctuations and dissipation in a dynamic system coupled to a noisy environment.
-Describe (within certain approximations) the dynamics of classical systems driven out of equilibrium.
-Apply models and equations to quantify the transport properties of some idealized solid-state and condensed-matter systems.
-Extend some of these ideas to quantum systems, in particular those interacting with an environment, and explore the dynamics of dissipative ("open") quantum systems.
-Develop an intuitive understating of the physical picture rather than pursuing a rigorous mathematical description of the phenomena with numerous examples and model problems from solid state and condensed matter physics, atomic physics, and quantum optics, and reinforce these with regular problem sets.
+First, we discuss fluctuations of statistical quantities in a system, mostly at thermal equilibrium, and derive the very important relation (FDT) between fluctuations and dissipation in a dynamic system coupled to a noisy environment.
+Next, we attempt to provide a description for systems driven out of equilibrium by external forces and derive methods to account for transport of various physical quantities, such as particle’s number, momentum and thermal energy.
+Finally, we try to extend some of the above ideas to quantum systems, in particular those interacting with an environment, aiming to give a very basic introduction to the theory of dissipative (“open”) quantum systems.

 Weekly schedule will be decided based on the progress in understanding of the material covered throughout the course.
 A (tentative) content of the proposed course is outlined below.